reves/fley/README.md

         api.get('/users').success((res) => {
             this.users = res.list
             this.action()
-            // Or wrap changes in a callback:
+            // Or just wrap the changes in a callback:
             // this.action(() => {
             //    this.users = res.list
             // })